surveyjs/survey-creator/docs/toolbox.md

 # Toolbox Customization

-Toolbox contains available question and panel types.
+The toolbox contains available question and panel types.
 Users can click questions and panels or drag and drop them onto the design surface to add them to the survey.
 This help topic describes how you can customize the toolbox.

 <img src="./images/survey-creator-toolbox-full.png" alt="Survey Creator - Toolbox in full mode" width="50%">